hakansuku/D1APACTraining/1_2 Cloud environment preparation.md

 > If estimated hourly price is above $0.15 adjust max. cost in step 11)

 ### 16) Open the request and check the history.
-Once the status is active , t means an instance has been created.
+Once the status is active , it means an instance has been created.
 Click on Instances to go to the Instances page
 ![t32xlarge](https://github.com/hakansuku/D1APACTraining/blob/main/images/managed/active.png?raw=true)